Australian Idol: Weight comments

 After a performance, judge Ian "Dicko" Dickson told Paulini Curuenavuli that to wear the dress she had chosen she would need to "shed some pounds".
 This caused outrage and heated debate.
 The TV show 20 to 1 named the controversy in an episode of its show titled "Aussie Scandals".
 Kyle Sandilands claimed that 2005 winner, Kate DeAraugo, had "tuck-shop arms".

 Hillsong voting claims

-In October 2007, criticism was levelled at the fairness of the program's telephone voting system, where 50% of the remaining contestants were stated by the media to be members of the Hillsong Church.
-The 50% of remaining contestants dispute was not put to rest- when Daniel and Ben both lied and said they did not have any affiliations with the Assemblies of God, and raising concerns of vote-stacking by the church congregation.
+In October 2007, it was alleged in the media that four of the eight remaining contestants were members of Hillsong Church, raising concerns of vote-stacking by the church congregation.
+The dispute was mainly put to rest when two of the four, Daniel and Ben, said they did not have any affiliations with the Assemblies of God.

 Revenue generation

 In October 2017, reporter Neil Wooldridge stated that although the producers are coy about how much was being made from SMS promotions that "some commentators estimate Telstra and Network Ten, partners in the 'Australian Idol' program, made up to $900,000 profit each episode."

 In 2003, it was estimated that viewers cast 20 million votes.
 At 55 cents for each telephone call or text message, that equated to $11 million.
 Network Ten paid around $13 million for each season.